 Architectural Review Process

 The Architectural Review process is the responsibility of the Architectural Committee or Zoning Administrator, as designated.
-The Architectural Committee is comprised of one City Council Member and two Planning Commissioners or their alternates.
+The Architectural Committee is comprised of a member appointed by the City Council.
+The current membership is composed of two Planning Commissioners or their alternates.
+The members are Planning Commissioner Lance Saleme and Planning Commissioner Anthony Becker.
 The Committee reviews plans and drawings submitted for architectural review for design, aesthetic considerations, and consistency with zoning standards, generally prior to submittal for Building Permits.
 The Architectural Committee may require the applicant or owner of any such proposed development to modify buildings, parking areas, landscaping, signs, and other facilities and improvements as conditions of approval.
 No permit shall be issued, and no structure, building, or sign shall be constructed or used in any case until such plans and drawings have been approved by the Architectural Committee.

 Architectural Committee Meeting Dates

 The meetings are generally conducted twice a month and are subject to public noticing requirements.
-The meetings usually occur on Wednesday evenings at 7:00 pm at the City Council Chambers.
+The meetings usually occur on the 1st and 3rd Wednesday of each month at 6:00 pm at the City Council Chambers.
 The Architectural Committee Meeting Schedule can be found on the meeting calendar.

-Architectural Committee Meeting Agendas can on the meeting calendar.
+Architectural Committee Meeting Agendas can be found on the meeting calendar.